csu-hci-projects/SP23-Improving-Memory-Recall/README.md

 ## Contributions

 NOTE: Everyone in this group contributed towards research of this project.
+Many sections of the paper were written and rewritten during this checkpoint all members contributed to the essay produced up until this point.

 ### Zachary Fuller
 - Testing scene.